-Can Cats Smell Cancer in Humans?
+Can Cats Smell Cancer Or Other Diseases In Humans?

 Dogs, with their incredible sense of smell, can be trained to sniff out some ailments in humans, including low blood sugar and yes, cancer.